 – All licensees (private liquor stores, restaurants, bars, clubs, hotels and others) must purchase their liquor products from BCLDB (not from the Agent/Distributor).
 This means that the agents/distributors cannot sell directly to the licensees or the public.
 They order through the BCLDB warehouse.

-- It is very crucial to know the mark-ups that are imposed on the liquor by the BC Government.
-As of July 2012, the mark-up on wine products is 123%, and on spirits is 170%.
+– It is very crucial to know the mark-ups that are imposed on the liquor by the BC Government.
+The old pricing system before April 1st, 2015: the mark-up on wine products was 123%, and on spirits was 170%.
 Let me give you a quick example to assimilate those numbers: If you want to import a case of wine that has a supplier’s cost of say $47.28 (for 12-bottle case, so a prime cost of $3.94 per bottle), and then we add all expenses including shipping and freight forwarding costs + warehousing + insurance + delivery costs + import duty + agent commission (all those expenses are called domestic charges) of say $19.92 (per case), then when we add those two amounts to get the total of $68,20 (per case).
 Based on this total, you will get a display price of $15.98 per bottle.
 This $15.98 will be the price for which you will sell your wine products to all licensees.
 It includes your supplier’s cost + your domestic charges + 123% provincial mark-up + duty and excise tax + cost of service adjustment + container recycling fee + lastly the 12% HST on the subtotal.
 For beer products, the mark-up is formed in accordance with the annual production at the brewery measured in hectoliters (1 hectoliter = 100 liters).

 Once you comprehend the above information, and prepare a detail business plan (ofcourse it is up to you whether you want to create it) that will include your target market, SWOT analysis, financial planning (expenses, and expected revenues), you will be ready to move on to the next step – apply for a liquor license.
 In the next few pages of this article, I will show you the exact steps that you need to follow in order to get a liquor license for distributor.